stackforge/fuel-docs/infra/overview.rst

 #.
 Add a new zone to your current DNS setup or use an external, online DNS service.

    #.
 Add a zone named ``test.local``.
    #.
-Add an appropriate A and its coresponding PTR record for the
+Add an appropriate A and its corresponding PTR record for the
       ``puppet-master`` name (mandatory for deployment) at least.
    #.
 If you use a static IP, verify that the ``/etc/resolv.conf`` file points
       to your DNS,